Biography

 1946-1958

 From 1946 to 1958, Chehab dedicated himself to building the Army based on high values of discipline, efficient organization, ethics and national loyalty.
 He gradually reorganized and reinforced the various troops (Infantry, Artillery) and departments (Headquarters, Administration, Engineering, Communication and Intelligence), based on modern principles, and later created the Navy and Air Forces.
-He built Army caserns in all the parts of the country, raised the level of studies in the Military School and sent young officers to French and English Military Academies to enhance their experience and military knowledge.
+He built Army caserns in all parts of the country, raised the level of studies in the Military School and sent young officers to French and English Military Academies to enhance their experience and military knowledge.

 General Chehab served as Army Commander with President Bechara El Khoury (1946-1952) and President Camille Chamoun (1952-1958), for a total of 13 years.